 Some places are more well-known in faraway lands than they are at home.
 Maryborough in Queensland had a fleeting touch with fame when it featured briefly in the movie Saving Mr Banks (Maryborough was where the author of Mary Poppins grew up) but most Australians, are unaware of Maryborough’s charms.
 Drop in for a visit and you’ll soon find out there are plenty of cool things to do in Maryborough.

-Maryborough is only a 30-minute drive from Hervey Bay (which is undisputedly the top place to visit in Queensland for humpback whales), so spending a day or two in Maryborough before or after whale watching in Hervey Bay is a great idea.
+Maryborough is only a 30-minute drive from Hervey Bay (which is undisputedly the top place to visit in Queensland for humpback whales).
+Spending a day or two in Maryborough before or after whale-watching in Hervey Bay is a great idea and if you’re planning a longer visit, here are some fun things to do in Hervey Bay too.

 - 1- Walk with the Anzacs